ManuelElizaldi/SisyphusCorner/Programming/Cloud Computing/Week 1/Day 4.md

 Some cloud providers offer free services to check your infrastructure to analyze if there's any vulnerabilities.
 This is a continuous process.

 #### Practice Quiz Question: Which is the responsibility of the cloud provider?
-Securing the datacenter from unauthorized access
+Securing the data center from unauthorized access

 ## Diversity of Programming Languages